Eric de Oliveira

 Eric de Oliveira Pereira (born 5 December 1985), known as Eric, is a Brazilian former professional footballer who played as an attacking midfielder, currently head of youth development at Liga III club ACS Mediaș.

-After starting out his career in native Brazil, he went on to amass numerous stints in Romania, Ukraine, Saudi Arabia, Japan and Qatar.
-He achieved most success in Romania, representing in the country Gaz Metan Mediaș, Pandurii Târgu Jiu, Viitorul Constanța and Voluntari.
+After beginning his career in Brazil, he embarked on numerous stints across Romania, Ukraine, Saudi Arabia, Japan, and Qatar.
+He achieved most success in Romania, representing Gaz Metan Mediaș, Pandurii Târgu Jiu, Viitorul Constanța and Voluntari.

-With 66 goals in the Liga I, Eric has been the top foreign goalscorer of the Romanian championship since 2020.
+With 66 goals in the Liga I, Eric is the top foreign scorer in the Romanian championship since 2020.
 Previously, he was named the Foreign Player of the Year twice, in 2010 and 2013.

 Career

 Early career, Gaz Metan Mediaș and Karpaty Lviv

-Eric de Oliveira was born on 5 December 1985 in Nova Iguaçu, Brazil and started to play futsal at his school's team.
-Then he went to play for the town's team, winning the Rio de Janeiro state tournament where he was the best player and top-scorer, his picture appearing in a local newspaper which was read by the director of Flamengo.
-The director brought him to play junior level football at the club in 2002, staying until 2004 when he moved at senior level, playing in Série C at CFZ de Brasília.
-In 2005 he was on an unsuccessful trial in Mexico with Alacranes de Durango, but in 2006 he was signed by Série A club, Paraná where did not get a chance to play as he got injured.
+Eric was born on 5 December 1985 in Nova Iguaçu, Brazil and began playing futsal for his school's team.
+Subsequently, he played for the town's team, winning the Rio de Janeiro state tournament.
+He was the best player and top-scorer, and his picture appeared in a local newspaper, which was read by the director of Flamengo.
+The director brought him to the club's junior center in 2002.
+In 2004 he went to play senior-level football in Série C for CFZ de Brasília.
+In 2005, Eric was on an unsuccessful trial in Mexico with Alacranes de Durango, but in 2006 he was signed by Série A club, Paraná, but did not get a chance to play due to an injury.